neeru24/dev-card-showcase/README.md

 # 🚀 Community Card Showcase

-Welcome to the Community Card Showcase!
-This is a beginner-friendly Open Source project designed to help you make your first Pull Request (PR).
+Welcome to the **Community Card Showcase**! 🌟
+This is a beginner-friendly **Open Source project** designed to celebrate contributions and showcase the profiles of developers from around the world.

+---

-## 🎯 Goal
+## 🎯 Project Goal
-Add your personal "Profile Card" to our website to show that you have successfully contributed to Open Source!
+The main goal of this project is to **create a community gallery of contributors**.
+Each contributor gets their own **Profile Card** that appears on the website, highlighting their participation in Open Source.

+---

+## ✨ Features
+- Display your personal **Profile Card** with photo, name, role, and GitHub link
+- Highlight your **first Open Source contribution**
+- Fully **responsive and beginner-friendly**
+- Easy to **customize card styles** for personal flair

 ---